Sure Dividend

 Source: Investor Presentation

-Its market share remains low in the first five years from the appointment of each agency, but then it rises significantly and thus contributes to significant premium growth.
+Its market share remains low in the first five years after each agency’s appointment, but then it rises significantly and thus contributes to significant premium growth.

-On the other hand, the company generates a great portion of its earnings from its investment gains, and thus it is highly sensitive to the prevailing interest rates and the stock market performance.
+On the other hand, the company generates a large portion of its earnings from investment gains, and thus, it is highly sensitive to the prevailing interest rates and stock market performance.

 Notably, Cincinnati Financial is a somewhat aggressive investor, with 43.3% of its investment portfolio being invested in common equities.